-The Practicum experience is designed to provide classroom observations in order to enhance understanding of instructional methods and curriculum design.
-Candidates will have the opportunity to observe teaching and learning in progress and connect theories discussed in-class with classroom practices.
+The Practicum Experience is designed to provide classroom observations in order to enhance understanding of instructional methods and curriculum design.
+Candidates will have the opportunity to observe teaching and learning in progress and connect theories discussed in class with classroom practices.
 The cooperating teacher will serve as a resource for students, providing a strong professional model, discussing practices with students, and supporting the student as they "try out" lesson planning and classroom teaching.
 This is not a supervised experience.

-During the practicum experience, candidates should observe and support instruction of the cooperating teacher for approximately 30-75 hours, depending on their program of study.
-Candidates will work with the cooperating teacher to create a schedule of hours for the semester.
-Candidates are required to record their hours in a log, receive a cooperating teacher's initial and signature in agreement of completion, and submit their log to the Field Office electronically.
+During the practicum experience, candidates should observe and support instruction of the cooperating teacher for approximately 20-30 hours.
+They will utilize these hours to also complete course assignments that are field-based.
+Candidates will work with the cooperating teacher to create a schedule of hours for the semester over approximately 8 weeks.
+Candidates are required to record their hours and submit them in Tevera with a digital signature from their cooperating teacher.